nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/advanced-settings.md

 For more information, see [Deployment Fragment Preprocessor]({{page version='' space='nxdoc' page='understanding-bundles-deployment'}}).

 {{#> callout type='note'}}
-Extension tags must be written directly at the root, not enclosed by any other tag.
+`extension` tags must be written directly at the root, not enclosed by any other tag.
 {{/callout}}

-## Web Services filtering
+## Web Services Filtering

-Filter automation chains are exposed to clients through REST API.
+This menu enables you to filter automation chains exposed to remote clients through REST API.
 Choose which operations must be protected when accessing them through REST and which must be disabled.
 Operations that are not listed here are by default accessible by everyone remotely through the REST API.

 {{#> callout type='note'}}
 Only non-UI operations can be exposed through REST.
 Bindings that have no constraints are ignored.